Memoirs of Lady Hyegyŏng: Form

-In the Memoir of 1805 Lady Hyegyong gave a personal account of her husband, describing his eventual madness and execution.
-There had been public speculation surrounding Sado's execution or, as it came to be called, "the 1762 incident."
-According to Lady Hyegyong, Sado lived to be 27 years of age before his execution was ordered by his father, King Yeongjo.
-The execution was ordered because of accusations including the physical abuse, rape, and murder of servants.
-However, following a memorial sent to King Yeongjo by Jeongjo, sections of the Records of the Royal Secretariat detailing Sado's actions and execution were destroyed.
-With their erasure, conspiracy theories had surfaced regarding whether or not Crown Prince Sado actually committed crimes worthy of death as well as speculating who had thought up so gruesome a manner of execution.
+Lady Hyegyŏng gave a personal account of her husband in the Memoir of 1805, describing his eventual madness and execution.
+There had been public speculation surrounding Sado's execution or, as it came to be called, "The 1762 Incident".
+Sado lived to be 27 years old before his execution was ordered by his father, King Yeongjo, because of accusations that included the physical abuse, rape, and murder of palace servants.
+However, following a memorial sent to Yeongjo by his grandson, Jeongjo, sections of the Diaries of the Royal Secretariat detailing Sado's actions and execution were destroyed.
+With their erasure, conspiracy theories had surfaced regarding whether Crown Prince Sado actually committed crimes worthy of death, as well as speculation on who had thought up so gruesome a manner of execution.

-Lady Hyegyong was the only living family member that had witnessed Sado's execution.
-She recorded her version of what happened both for the public, and for her royal grandson.
+Lady Hyegyŏng was the only living family member who had witnessed Sado's execution.
+She recorded her version of what happened both for the public, and for her grandson.
 This last was explicitly stated.
-She claimed the conspiracy theories surrounding Sado were "false and groundless".
-She claimed that it would be wrong of her to leave the King uninformed as to his direct ancestors.
-In such a case he would have been in "shameful ignorance".
-She deliberately created the sole surviving primary account to explain Sado's execution.
+She asserted the conspiracy theories surrounding Sado were "false and groundless".
+She claimed that it would be wrong of her to leave the king uninformed as to his direct ancestors.
+In such a case, he would have been in "shameful ignorance".
+She deliberately created the sole surviving primary account that explains Sado's execution.

-Lady Hyegyong used the Memoir to explain why she and her child, Jeongjo, lived on after Sado's execution.
+Lady Hyegyŏng used the memoir to explain why she and her son, Jeongjo, lived on after Sado's execution.
 Traditionally, when the male head of a household was executed as a criminal, his wife and children were expected to follow him in death.
-It was pleaded that the unusual manner of the execution took the case beyond the traditional practice, which therefore should not be regarded as applying.
-Had Sado been executed as criminals normally were, his son, the remaining heir to the throne, would have been executed, as would the rest of his family.

-If Sado were to have been executed as a criminal, his own son's reputation would also have been such as to damage the moral integrity of the royal line.
-The suggestion was that the unusual manner of Sado's death was designed to ensure that the royal family line remained legitimate.
-If that were correct, any suicide by Lady Hyegyong would have suggested criminality on the part of her husband.
-To ensure that Jeongjo's reputation was not affected by Sado's actions, King Yeongjo had also declared Jeongjo to be the adoptive son of Sado's long dead older brother.
+Had Sado been executed as a criminal normally was, his eldest son, the only direct heir to the throne, would have been executed, as would the rest of his family.
+The suggestion is that the unusual manner of Sado's death was designed to ensure the line of succession remained legitimate.
+If that is correct, any suicide by Lady Hyegyŏng would have suggested criminality on the part of her husband.
+Moreover, to ensure that Jeongjo's reputation was not affected by Sado's actions, King Yeongjo declared him to be the adopted son of Sado's long deceased half-brother, Crown Prince Hyojang.